Coping Strategy Index

 4) During the data analysis, for each coping strategy, multiply the assigned "weight" with its frequency, receiving the "score" per each strategy.
-For example, if a coping strategy with a weight of “2” was used three times in the past 6 days, the score of this strategy is 6.
-Read more detailed guidance on counting the scores in WFP’s guidance attached below.
+For example, if a coping strategy with a weight of “2” was used three times in the past 7 days, the score of this strategy is 6 (2 x 3 = 6).
+Read in more detail about calculating the scores in WFP’s guidance attached below.

 6) The scores are usually divided into three categories: low CSI score (0-50), medium (51-100) and high (over 100).
 However, these thresholds often need to be modified based on the context and the number of coping strategies you assess (e.g. to 0-40; 41-80; and over 80).
-If you use the indicator for your baseline/ endline, you will be aiming to reduce the percentage of households in the highest CSI category.
+Once you set the thresholds, count the number of households with a score in the highest CSI category.

-1) Do not assess a high number of coping strategies - respondents as well as enumerators get tired of being asked/ asking similar questions and are more likely to provide less precise answers.
-If possible, limit the number to no more than 8 strategies.
+1) Do not assess a high number of coping strategies – respondents as well as enumerators get tired of being asked/ asking similar questions and are more likely to provide less precise answers.
+If possible, limit the number to no more than 8 most commonly used (and extreme) strategies.

 2) CSI is prone to significant seasonal differences.
-Do your best to collect baseline and endline data at the same time of year; otherwise, it is very likely that it will not be comparable (i.e. providing largely useless data).
+Do your best to collect baseline and endline data at the same time of year; otherwise, it is very likely that they will not be comparable.

 3) Invest enough effort into carefully identifying and selecting the most common coping strategies you want to assess.
 Furthermore, make sure that all data collectors understand the difference between these strategies, as some of them might seem quite similar.